The answer is yes they are.

 Due to the process of installation that we follow it allows us to provide Final Certificates on all of the conservatories where we replace the original polycarbonate or glass roof.

-We work in partnership with jhai Limited who are Approved Building Inspectors.
-Each installation will be checked by jhai limited for structural and thermal compliance during and after installation and their surveyors will visit to ensure the work is installed properly and in compliance with Building Regulations giving you complete confidence in our work.
+We work in partnership with The Local Authority Building Control.
+Each installation will be checked by your local council Inspectors for structural and thermal compliance during the installation.
+The Inspectors will visit to ensure the work is installed properly and in compliance with Building Regulations giving you complete confidence in our work.

 Remember any company visiting your property to quote for this type of work should be able to reassure you they can provide you with a Final Certificate.
 This will be needed if you sell your property.